vcc-csc212/sm21/_docs/labs/lab07/lab07.md

 <br>

 <details>
-    <summary><strong>In the scenario above, how many books did you have to look at to find the book you were looking for?</strong></summary>
+    <summary><strong>In the scenario above, how many books did you have to look at to find the book you were looking for?</strong> (after giving it some thought, click to reveal answer)</summary>

 Each time wee calculated the midpoint we looked at a book to see if it was what we wanted.
 We did this a total of <strong>three times</strong> once when we found <em>g</em> then again when we found <em>j</em> and once more when we found <em>l</em>.